Factbox: Countries resuming use of AstraZeneca vaccine after blood clot investigation

 SWEDEN:

-Sweden needs “a few days” to decide whether to restart paused vaccinations with the vaccine.
+Needs “a few days” to decide whether to restart using the vaccine, and will likely make a decision next week.

-Reporting by Pushkala Aripaka and Yadarisa Shabong, Manas Mishra, Mrinalika Roy and Vishwadha Chander in Bengaluru; Editing by Josephine Mason, Barbara Lewis, Philippa Fletcher and Shinjini Ganguli
+Reporting by Pushkala Aripaka, Yadarisa Shabong, Manas Mishra, Mrinalika Roy and Vishwadha Chander in Bengaluru; Editing by Josephine Mason, Hugh Lawson and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.